denizbinay/natify/readme.md

 ## What is Missing

+Unfortunately, I am not an experienced library developer.
 I would be really happy if someone could help me.
 It doesn't have to be actively writing code.
 If someone with more experience could take a look at the code and give me tips for improvements would be a lot of help.
 Feel free to use the discussion tab in the repo.